The quiet waters behind Fayerweather Island invited

 cleaned Fayerweather Island of debris, planted trees and other

 greenery, and established the island as a nature preserve.

-appeared to be a favorite spot for beer drinking parties.
-The
+lighthouse appeared to be a favorite spot for beer drinking parties.

-and began raising money in 1993.
+established and began raising money in 1993.
 A Preservation Ball was

 The Black Rock Seaport Foundation, affiliated with the Black

 Rock Community Council, oversaw the 1998 restoration.
 Under the